A Test on English Proverbs

 (a) A bird in the hand is worth two in the bush.

-(b) Birds of a feather flock
+(b) Birds of a feather flock together.

 (c) Every bird likes his own nest best.